zwave-js/node-zwave-js/docs/api/driver.md

 The first constructor argument is the address of the serial port.
 On Windows, this is similar to `"COM3"`.
 On Linux this has the form `/dev/ttyAMA0` (or similar).
 Alternatively, you can connect to a serial port that is hosted over TCP (for example with the `ser2net` utility), see [Connect to a hosted serial port over TCP](usage/tcp-connection.md).

 For more control, the constructor accepts an optional options object as the second argument.
-See [`ZWaveOptions`](#ZWaveOptions) for a detailed desription.
+See [`ZWaveOptions`](#ZWaveOptions) for a detailed desrciption.

 ## Driver methods